JTHayward/time-series-taster/README.md

 ## Introduction

-This repository contains material for the (Serious) Time for Time Series workshop at the Applied Machine Learning Days in Lausanne.
+This repository contains material for the (Serious) Time for Time Series workshop at the PyCon DE/PyData Berlin 2022.

 - `00_introduction`: introductory powerpoint for the workshop.
 - `01_time_series_analysis`: introductory notebook to familarise participants with Time Series functionality in Pandas.